maccarth32/hands_on_containers_on_frontier/README.md

-**Pause for exercise:** Navigate to `exercises/5_amddockerhubai` and complete the exercise where you will build an AMD Jax container and use it in running a Gaussian process regression.
+**Pause for exercise:** Navigate to `exercises/5_amddockerhubai` and complete the exercise where you will build an AMD Jax container and use it in running an mnist classifier.

 ## PyTorch Exercise
 Containers via Apptainer can also be used to aid you in building and deploying PyTorch applications across Frontier.